‘MAGABomber’ Suspect Cesar Sayoc Looked At Donald Trump Like A Father, Lawyer Says

 “He doesn’t seem to recognize reality.
 He lives in a fantasy world,” Lowy said to local outlets.
 “The signs of mental illness are clearly there.”

-Shortly after federal officials announced they had arrested a suspect in the alleged bombings, media outlets showed images of a white van that reportedly belonged to Cesar Sayoc Jr., one plastered in right-wing paraphernalia.
-The van had stickers praising Donald Trump and deriding Trump’s frequent targets, including many of the people he is now accused of sending pipe bombs in the mail.
+Shortly after federal officials announced they had arrested a suspect in the alleged bombings, media outlets showed images of a white van that reportedly belonged to Cesar Sayoc, Jr., one plastered in right-wing paraphernalia.
+The van had stickers praising Donald Trump and deriding Trump’s frequent targets, including many of the people he is now accused of sending pipe bombs to in the mail.

 In a statement to reporters on Friday, Trump claimed that he had not seen the images of Sayoc’s van or his face adorning many of the bumper stickers that covered the windows.